lxsmnsyc/the-fighting-game/docs/cards/poison.md

 - Apply Poison when gaining Protection.
 - Gain Protection when applying Poison.

-### With Regen
+### With Heal

-- Apply Poison when gaining Regen.
+- Apply Poison when gaining Heal.
-- Gain Regen when applying Poison.
+- Gain Heal when applying Poison.

 ### With Speed